adebiyial/xdn-docs/guides/static_prerendering.md

 # Static Prerendering

-To further improve the performance of your site, the XDN can be configured to pre-render predefined parts (pages, APIs…) of your sites which will be cached on the edge.
-What you choose to pre-render is entirely up to you and the needs of your application.
-This feature is known as Static Prerendering and is especially useful for large, complex sites that have too many URLs to pre-render without incurring exceptionally long build times.
+To further improve the performance of your site, the XDN can be configured to prerender predefined parts (pages, APIs…) of your sites which will be cached on the edge.
+What you choose to prerender is entirely up to you and the needs of your application.
+This feature is known as **Static Prerendering** and is especially useful for large, complex sites that have too many URLs to prerender without incurring exceptionally long build times.

 Static Prerendering gives your site the speed benefits of a static site by sending requests to your application code and caching the result right after your site is deployed.

-> By default, the XDN pre-renders a maximum of 200 URLs at a time.
-This can create significant additional load on your APIs at the time of deployment. - See Concurrency and Limits
+> By default, the XDN prerenders a maximum of 200 URLs at a time.
+This can create significant additional load on your APIs at the time of deployment. - See [Concurrency and Limits](#section_concurrency_and_limits)

-Configuring certain parts of your site for pre-rendering is done in the xdn.config.js file which is a regular Node.js module:
+Configuring certain parts of your site for prerendering is done in the `xdn.config.js` file which is a regular Node.js module:

 ```js
 // File: xdn.config.js